CaesarVincens/Ring_of_Fire_Mod/1632_RoF/Readme.txt

 Updates to Ottoman focus tree, including a mechanic to integrate the starting vassals without Together for Victory Added Game Rules for most countries with focus trees to select paths, not all paths scripted yet.
-Added special projects for NUS, toggleable by game rule, created by Hampter
+Added special projects for NUS, toggleable by game rule, created by Hampter You get a GiE, you get a GiE, and you get a GiE!

 Alpha 0.7.5 - Oct.
 15, 2020
 Updated to HoI4 1.10